matthew-tfs/mjcb.io/content/about.md

 ## Daily Drivers ##

-I am currently using the following equipment for my daily usage (excluding anything from my employer):
+I am currently using the following equipment for my daily usage (excluding anything that is provided from my employers):

 * Apple MacBook Air (M1, 2020)
 * Apple iPhone 12 Pro Max
+* Dell Inspiron 14 2-in-1 (7435)

 Even though I don't like to keep old things, I collect a few old laptops including several IBM ThinkPads and other legacy devices.
 I have also been getting into the whole Retro Computing craze and revisiting a lot of the computers I used when I was a kid, including the Commodore 64 and early DOS machines.